ask11007/history_quiz_app/SUPABASE_SETUP.md

 - "Math" → "Mathematics"
 - "Reasoning" → "Reasoning"

-### 3. Fallback System
+### 3. Connectivity Handling
-If Supabase is unavailable or returns no questions, the app gracefully falls back to mock data to ensure users can still take quizzes.
+The app now properly handles offline scenarios:
+- Shows "No Internet Connection" message when offline
+- Provides retry functionality when connection is restored
+- No hardcoded fallback data is displayed to users

 ## Testing